Locations:

 Advertisement

 Thornton’s path to leadership began in South Africa, where she trained as an ambulance assistant before earning her bachelor’s degree in nursing from Jyväskylä Polytechnic School of Health and Social Care in Finland in 1999.
-Soon after, she relocated to the United Kingdom, where she began her nursing career at the Royal Free NHS Trust before pursuing her passion for cardiac care at the renowned Harley Street Clinic in London.
+Soon after, she relocated to the United Kingdom, where she began her nursing career at the Royal Free NHS Trust before pursuing her passion for cardiac care.

 Thornton holds a master’s degree in advanced clinical healthcare with distinction from King’s College London and has completed professional training in PRINCE2 Project Management, Executive Nursing Leadership through the Cleveland Clinic Foundation and the Florence Nightingale Foundation Leadership Program.

-Additionally, she is an active member of several professional networks, including the Florence Nightingale Foundation, Nursing & Midwifery Excellence UK, the London Simulation Network and the CNO (England) Policy and Research Networks.
+Additionally, she is an active member of several professional networks, including Nursing & Midwifery Excellence UK, the London Simulation Network and the CNO (England) Policy and Research Networks.
 She also has a strategic partnership with the Jordanian Nursing Council as well as academic partnerships with London South Bank and City and Coventry Universities.

 Looking to the future